marek/smile/smiletray/ReadMe.txt

 ------------------------
 **v1.9**
 -Select Game Menu under the ViewStats form should now display sorted.
+-Fixed Crash message on exit (log file closing problem) -Changed the default priority settings everyone has back to Normal.
+Seemed to cause a lot of lag issues.
+Woops. :(

 **v1.8**
 -Fixed the tray icon's right click 'about' menu item.